Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Discussion

 \section{Discussion}

 In this paper, we demonstrated that the background knowledge encoded in an SCG makes it possible to determine which edges are guaranteed to be oriented after applying a causal discovery algorithm to a faithful and causally sufficient distribution.
 At first glance, this may appear straightforward, for instance, an SCG without bidirected edges naturally enables the orientation of many edges that remain ambiguous in the output of causal discovery.
 However, the surprising and more insightful aspect of our results is that even bidirected edges in an SCG can provide valuable information.
-We showed that it is possible to guarantee the orientation of an edge at the micro level (e.g., between $X_t$ and $Y_t$) even in cases where $S_{\mathbb{X}} \leftrightarrows S_{\mathbb{Y}}$ is in the SCG, provided that (i) at least one of these macro vertices does not have a self-loop, or (ii) these two macro vertices form an unshielded collider together with a third vertex.
+We showed that it is possible to guarantee the orientation of an edge at the micro level (e.g., between $X_t$ and $Y_t$) even in cases where $S_{\mathbb{X}} \leftrightarrows S_{\mathbb{Y}}$ is in the SCG, provided that at least one of these macro vertices does not have a self-loop, or there exists a parent of $S_\mathbb X$ that is not a parent of $S_\mathbb Y$.
 Moreover, we established that these insights allow us to simplify existing identifiability conditions in the literature for quantifying causal effects, by leveraging SCGs in combination with access to a faithful distribution compatible with the SCG.

-A noteworthy observation is that, in the proofs of Lemmas, only the first Meek rule is ever required in the s-identifiable cases.
-This implies that a causal discovery algorithm using only the first Meek rule suffices whenever the entire SCG (i.e., all pairs) admits s-identifiable orientations according to Theorem~\ref{th:theorem1}.
+In this work, we assumed that the SCG is provided as background knowledge (e.g., by an expert).
+However, we note that it may also be obtained using an SCG discovery algorithm~\citep{Assaad_Entropy_2022,Wahl_2023,Wahl_2024,Ninad_2025}.
+For instance, suppose that a coarse-grained SCG has already been learned beforehand, and that we now seek to perform a fine-grained causal discovery of the FT-MPDAG.
+In this case, the previously obtained SCG can be used in the same way as expert knowledge to assess the a priori orientability guarantees established by our results.
+The key point is that the procedure used to obtain an SCG does not affect our results, as long as the provided SCG is considered to represent the true underlying dynamic SCM.